Spray Foam Vs Fiberglass Soundproofing

 When it comes to long-term durability, both spray foam and fiberglass have their strengths and weaknesses.
 Spray foam typically has a lifespan of 10-15 years, depending on factors such as exposure to sunlight, moisture, and wear and tear.
 It can degrade over time, losing its sound-damping properties.
 Fiberglass, on the other hand, can last indefinitely if properly maintained.
 However, it may settle over time, leading to a reduction in soundproofing performance.
 Regular inspection and maintenance, such as sealing any gaps or replacing damaged panels, are essential to ensure the longevity and effectiveness of both materials.

-See also Soundproofing Material in Sri Lanka
+See also Trunk Soundproofing

 Another factor to consider when comparing the long-term durability of spray foam and fiberglass is their resistance to pests.
 Spray foam insulation can act as a barrier against insects and rodents, as it does not provide a suitable environment for them to nest or burrow.
 This can help prevent infestations and potential damage to the insulation.
 On the other hand, fiberglass insulation is not as effective in deterring pests and may require additional measures, such as installing pest barriers or regularly inspecting for signs of infestation.
 Taking steps to protect against pests can further enhance the longevity and performance of both spray foam and fiberglass insulation.